No, how could we ever be like ISIS? They are evil. They are monsters. We have absolutely nothing in common with them.

 Is this just going to be the cycle, constantly shifting from one oppressive group to the next?

 As for ISIS itself, many captured fighters say they’re glad to be done with it all.
 But there’s a recurring theme to many of their stories: they miss the camaraderie, even if they don’t miss all the bloodshed.
 They were brothers, friends who had each other’s backs.

 In their own eyes, they were Luke Skywalker out to defeat the Empire.
 They were that unlikely cadre in Middle Earth, on a quest to destroy the ring of power.

 Of course, their mission itself was misguided and the means of pursuing it were evil.
 But the brotherhood of it all—the belonging.
 That was powerful to them.

 And you?
-If you were in someone else’s shoes, and you had to choose between between joining this new, exciting group promising to free your people or an old oppressor who treated you terribly, which would you choose?
-Hindsight is 20/20, but in that moment, after all that Iraqis and Syrians had endured, ISIS was an easy choice for many.
+If you were in someone else’s shoes, and you had to choose between joining this new, exciting group promising to free your people or an old oppressor who treated you terribly, which would you choose?
+Hindsight is 20/20, but at that moment, after all that Iraqis and Syrians had endured, ISIS was an easy choice for many.

 ISIS is notorious for killing its own fighters.
 They extort, threaten, blackmail, and manipulate people into fighting for them.
 These tactics are on the rise as more and more militants quietly excuse themselves from ISIS’s ranks each night.

 This little ISIS empire is shrinking and the pressure is on.
 ISIS leadership—consisting of the true-blue ideologues and Saddam’s ex-lieutenants—are growing increasingly desperate as soldiers mutiny, slip into fleeing crowds, or break away to join other extremist groups.